[Last modified 2017-02-23]

 Motions and other requests should be handled on a fast-track basis by email, conference call, or both.
 I make myself available for conference calls on reasonably-short notice and quickly turn around decisions on motions.

-(a) In all but the simplest cases, it likely would be preferable for counsel, before the hearing, to bring me up to speed about the basic chronology and disputed issues of the case.
-Where possible, this should take the form of preparing an annotated outline of the case as discussed in part 4 above.
+(a) If a Hearing Plan has not been prepared and updated, then in all but the simplest cases, it likely would be preferable for counsel, before the hearing, to bring me up to speed about the basic chronology and disputed issues of the case.
 Among other benefits, such an approach:

 (i) helps me, at the hearing, to rule more quickly on evidentiary objections, with a better sense for how the proffered evidence fits into the context of the case; and